HoneyChat HoneyChat

 No cross-bot memory.
 This is more of a platform limitation, but I wish my preferences could carry over between bots.
 Every new bot is a blank slate.

-You don’t have to pick just one, obviously.
-I have five AI bots pinned in Telegram right now and use different ones for different things.
-That’s kind of the beauty of the platform — they’re all just chats, sitting there waiting.
+You don’t have to pick just one.
+I have several AI bots pinned in Telegram right now and use different ones for different jobs.
+That’s the actual beauty of the bot ecosystem — they’re all just chats, sitting there waiting, ready when you need that specific capability.

 Anyway.
 I started this whole thing because of a boring Saturday night and a curiosity about whether Telegram AI bots were any good yet.
 Turns out: yeah, some of them really are.
 The space has matured a lot since 2024 when most Telegram bots were glorified keyword-response machines.
 We’re past that now.
 The question isn’t whether AI bots on Telegram are worth using — it’s which ones are worth your specific time.